 3) You can also roll out with PROPOSAL SOFTWARE (like BetterProposal or Proposify) which may be the best option to the bosses for whom esthetic is a big part of why people buy from them.

 You’re saying the same thing over + over again.
-That doesn’t mean you should be writing the same emails over + over again, especially when you can easily create canned emails.
-Canned emails are basically templates that are saved for easy use within your inbox + I have a whole post dedicated to how you can do that here.
+That doesn’t mean you should be writing the same emails over and over again, especially when you can easily create canned emails.
+Canned emails are basically templates that are saved for easy use within your inbox.
+I encourage you to go through your Sent items from past clients and create email templates out of the things you always say in one way or another.

 “WHAT ABOUT DUE DATES + REMINDERS?”